pontikis/jui_filter_rules/README.md

 Create rules to filter dataset using jquery

-* Requires jquery, moment.js
+* Requires jquery
-* jquery-ui is not required but highly recommended for full functionality
+* moment.js and njquery-ui are not required but highly recommended for full functionality
-* (tested with jquery 1.8.3 moment.js 1.7.2 and jquery-ui 1.9.2)
 * For touch event support jquery.ui.touch-punch.min.js could be used

+* Tested with jquery 1.8.3 moment.js 1.7.2 and jquery-ui 1.9.2)

 UPCOMING Release: 1.00